 Base your borrowing on how much you can comfortably afford to repay.

-Use the loan calculator to see how much you'll need to borrow or pay back.
+Use our loan calculator to see how much you'll need to borrow or pay back.

-You won’t own the car until the last payment has been made, points out Ian Crowder of AA Cars.
+You won’t own the car until the last payment has been made, though.

 6. Personal contract purchases